Detect file types from stream

 Thanks for contacting support.

-I am a representative from Aspose.Pdf team.
-The simplest way to determine if the source file in stream is PDF, is to try initializing Aspose.Pdf.Document object in Try-Catch block and if you did not encounter any exception while reading the source file, the input document is in PDF format.
-Please take a look over following code snippet.
+I am a representative from the Aspose.Pdf team.
+The simplest way to determine if the source file in a stream is a PDF is to try initializing an Aspose.Pdf.Document object in a Try-Catch block, and if you do not encounter any exception while reading the source file, the input document is in PDF format.
+Please take a look at the following code snippet.

 [C#]